← Back to 史記

 14

 In the fifty-first year, Zhou summoned the Sui lord and reproached him for establishing Chu as king.
-Chu was angered because Sui turned back on them and attacked Sui.
-King Wu died in the midst of the army and the troops were dismissed.
-His son King Wen Xiong Zi was established and began to make Ying the capital.
+Chu was angry that Sui had turned against it, and attacked Sui.
+King Wu died while with the army, and the troops were dismissed.
+His son King Wen, Xiong Zi, came to the throne and first made Ying his capital.

 15